SCHOLARSHIPS

-The Bake Cell Foundation provides three scholarships to support students exploring science, creativity, and community impact:
+The Bake Cell Foundation provides two scholarships to support students exploring science, creativity, and community impact:

 Each scholarship supports students pursuing education or experiences in STEM, the arts, or interdisciplinary STEAM pathways.

-Applications open in the Fall and are reviewed annually, and awardees are announced each spring (February/March).
+Applications are open year-round for submission.
+Applications are reviewed annually in February, and awardees are announced each spring (March/April).

 This scholarship supports high school seniors and undergraduate students pursuing degrees in science, technology, engineering, or mathematics (STEM) fields.